Freshwater is vital for the Tasmanian economy, environment, and way of life.

 Rural Water Use Strategy (PDF 2Mb)

-This Strategy uses an approach that is:
+This Strategy uses an approach that is collaborative, science-based, and long-term.

-This approach ensures that Tasmania has a modern water management framework to deliver on the needs of our:
+This approach ensures that Tasmania has a modern water management framework to deliver on the needs of our rural water users, rural communities, water-dependant industries, and environment.
+It also ensures these are sustainable in the face of a changing climate.

-The Implementation Plan lists in detail the actions the Department of Natural Resources and Environment Tasmania (NRE Tas) will undertake to drive the implementation of the Strategy.
+| Implementation planThe Rural Water Use Strategy (RWUS) Implementation Plan 2025–27 sets out the actions the Department of Natural Resources and Environment Tasmania (NRE Tas) will deliver over the next two years to strengthen Tasmania’s water security and support the long-term sustainability of the State’s water resources.

 Rural Water Use Strategy Progress Report 2024 (PDF 3Mb)